-Notes for authors 2005
+Notes for authors 2009

-Acta Crystallographica Section C: Crystal Structure Communications publishes full papers with details of crystal structures determined by diffraction methods.
-It specializes in the rapid dissemination of highquality studies of novel and challenging crystal and molecular structures of interest in the fields of chemistry, biochemistry, mineralogy, pharmacology, physics and materials science.
+Acta Crystallographica Section C: Crystal Structure Communications publishes papers that provide a detailed discussion of crystal structures determined by diffraction methods.
+It specializes in the rapid dissemination of high-quality studies of novel and challenging crystal and molecular structures of interest in the fields of chemistry, biochemistry, mineralogy, pharmacology, physics and materials science.
 The unique checking, editing and publishing facilities of the journal ensure the highest standards of structural reliability and presentation, while providing for reports on studies involving special techniques or difficult crystalline materials.
+Papers are expected to contain a discussion that goes beyond reporting just the principal numerical and geometrical data.
+Such value-added material might include: a meaningful discussion of multiple related structures reported in the same paper; non-routine structure determinations discussed in detail; placing the structure in an interesting scientific, physical or chemical context; or the discussion of interesting physical properties or modes of association.
+The journal accepts reports of difficult or challenging structures not meeting all validation criteria, provided the presented structures are correct and the difficulties and strategies used to treat them are scientifically discussed and properly documented.
+Such structures might display properties such as twinning, severe disorder, or diffuse solvent regions.